 Oklahoma Department of Emergency Management

-Even though most areas of the state have already experienced their first winter precipitation this season, it's not too late for all of Oklahoma to become winter weather prepared.
-Toward that effort, Gov. Brad Henry has proclaimed Wednesday, Dec.
-6 as Winter Weather Preparedness Day and the Oklahoma Department of Emergency Management (OEM) and the National Weather Service (NWS) have teamed together to share information designed to assist the public in being better prepared for the season.
+As temperatures continue to make their way toward freezing, now is a good time for Oklahomans to become winter weather prepared.
+Toward that effort, Gov. Brad Henry has proclaimed Thursday, November 13 as Winter Weather Preparedness Day.
+The Oklahoma Department of Emergency Management (OEM), Oklahoma Department of Transportation (ODOT) and the National Weather Service (NWS) have teamed together to share information designed to assist the public in being better prepared for the season.

 It’s also important to remember to protect your home.
 Adding weather stripping and insulation, keeping furnaces clean and ready to use, and being aware of cold temperatures and vulnerable pipes that might freeze mark just some of the actions that can help prevent major and costly winter weather-related damage.

-Winter weather watches and warnings will be issued by the NWS on NOAA Weather Radios and over radio and television stations so that Oklahomans can stay aware of any hazardous winter weather conditions that may arise.
+Winter weather watches and warnings will be issued by the NWS on NOAA Weather Radios and over radio and television stations so that Oklahoman’s can prepare to have a happy and safe holiday season.

 Below are some winter weather preparedness tips.
-Citizens who would like more information on how to cope with winter weather should contact local emergency management offices in their area or visit www.srh.noaa.gov/oun for more tips, safety guidelines and winter weather definitions.
+Citizens who would like more information on how to cope with winter weather should contact local emergency management offices in their area.

 - Know what winter storm and blizzard watches and warnings mean.

-- A National Weather Service Winter Storm watch is a message indicating that conditions are favorable for hazardous winter precipitation to develop.
+- An NWS Winter Storm watch is a message indicating that conditions are favorable to a winter storm.

-- An NWS warning indicates that a winter storm is occurring or is imminent, and could threaten life and property.
+- An NWS warning indicates that a winter storm is occurring or is imminent.

 - A blizzard warning means sustained winds or frequent gusts to 35 mph or greater and considerable falling or blowing snow are expected to prevail for a period of three hours or longer.